Kong/charts/charts/kong/README.md

     is assumed that valid certs will be utilized in production for public facing traffic.

-#### NOTICE: The cert-manager cluster cert integration generates a self signed cluster issuer certificate authority for hybrid cluster mtls when enabled.
+**The cert-manager cluster cert integration generates a self signed cluster issuer certificate authority for hybrid cluster mtls when enabled.**

 ### CRD management